CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/03-View the Object, Network, and Device Tabs and Security Policies.md

 1. You can also add the policies such as NAT, Decryption and Qos to the existing policies.

-# Proceed to Task 4 : To explore the various options in Monitor tab
+# Proceed to Task 4: Explore the various options in Monitor tab